To view this information in a printable format, download our employer guide to setting up salary exchange (PDF opens in new window).

 • reinvest all your NIC savings into your employees' pension plans

-• a bit of both - keep some for you and your business, but also pass some back to your employees.
+• a bit of both - keep some for your business, but also pass some back to your employees.

 You should then apply this at scheme level.
 Keeping all of your NIC savings gives you the option to help reduce your costs and reinvest in your business.
 Whereas reinvesting some or all of the savings you make back into your employees’ plans, can help increase your scheme take up, and improve your employee benefits package.